PayString/paystring-documentation/docs/metrics-tutorial.md

 ---
 id: metrics-tutorial
-title: Metrics Tutorial
+title: Get Started With Metrics
-sidebar_label: Metrics Tutorial
+sidebar_label: Get Started With Metrics
 ---

 ## Deploy a PayID server with Docker, and pull PayID metrics into Prometheus